Amazon is already running Black Friday sales on Ring, Echo, and Fire TV devices

 Ring, the maker of video doorbells, smart lighting and connected alarm systems has a slew of deals available to shop right now.
 As we’ve been spending more time at home this year, it might have you thinking about some upgrades you can make.

-It might seem simple, but smart lighting is a great place to start.
-It gives you the ability to turn your lights on and off from anywhere.
+Amazon also has some great sales on Ring’s line of smart lighting.
 Ring’s A19 bulbs don’t support color, but you do get a basic white light that can get seriously brighten up a room at 800 lumens.

 Our favorite feature is that they integrate with your other Ring devices.
 For instance, if you have one set up in the front hall it can be triggered by an outdoor camera to turn on.
 You can even set schedules for the A19 bulb.
 They’ll connect to your Wi-Fi and the larger Ring ecosystem via the Bridge as well.